ankitgupta14889/test/README.md

 #### Planning

 The `plan` command generates a planfile that contains all the resources set to be imported.
-By modifying the planfile before running the `import` command, we can rename or filter the resources we'd like to import.

 The rest of the subcommands and parameters are identical to the `import` command.

 ### Installation
-We will follow the installation instruction from the release.
+Based on the OS, We can follow the installation instruction.

-From Releases:

 * Linux